philculling/team_profile_generator/README.md

       * `getSchool()`
       * `getRole()`&mdash;overridden to return `'Intern'`
     * Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.
   * Write code in `index.js` that uses inquirer to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.
+Phil added note: look at week 11 challenge for this.
     * When a user starts the application then they are prompted to enter the **team manager**’s:
       * Name
       * Employee ID